AdobeDocs/campaign-standard.en/help/sending/using/get-started-sending-messages.md

 * [Scheduling messages](../../sending/using/about-scheduling-messages.md)
 * [About typologies and typology rules](../../sending/using/about-typology-rules.md)

-## Send and track your messages {#send-track-messages}
+## Send, monitor and track {#send-track-messages}

 <img src="assets/do-not-localize/icon_send.svg"  width="60px">

-Once your message is ready, you can confirm the sending and access **logs and reports** to monitor the delivery and measure the success of your campaign.
+Once your message is ready, you can confirm the sending and access logs and reports to **monitor the delivery** and measure the success of your campaign.
 Adobe Campaign also provides an email alerting system to keep track of delivery successes or failures, as well as quarantine management capabilities.

 **Track the behavior** of the message recipients by using session and permanent cookies to retrieve tracking information (clicked URLs, mirror pages, opened messages...).